 Another way to avoid issues is to select a tree with roots that are less invasive.
 This will ensure your foundations are never at risk.

 Should I remove a tree that is close to my home?

 No, just because a tree is close to your home does not mean that you should remove it.
 This is because some trees do not have highly invasive and aggressive root systems.
-They may also have slow-growing roots that grow vertically, as opposed to laterally.
-A good example of these trees are hickory trees, walnut trees, and conifers.
+They may also have slow-growing roots that grow vertically instead of laterally.
+Good examples are hickory trees, walnut trees, and conifers.

-Such trees shouldn’t be removed just because they are close to home.
-They typically do not pose any danger to your home’s foundation and their proximity can in some cases prove to be beneficial.
+Such trees shouldn’t be removed just because they are close to your home.
+They typically do not pose any danger to your home’s foundation, and their proximity can, in some cases, be beneficial.
 This is because having a tree near your home can make it easier for your air conditioning system to regulate your home’s temperature.
-It can also provide shade to your loved ones, support the existing ecosystem, boost your home’s aesthetic appeal, and provide you with much-needed privacy against neighbors with prying eyes.
+It can also provide shade to your loved ones, support the existing ecosystem, boost your home’s aesthetic appeal, and provide much-needed privacy against neighbors with prying eyes.
 In some cases, having a tree close to a home can boost the home’s value.

-However, you should remove a tree that is close to your home if it is damaging your home’s foundation.
-As a result, if you notice any of the common signs of a compromised foundation, like large cracks in the foundation, it may be time to remove the tree.
+However, you should remove a tree close to your home if it damages your home’s foundation.
+As a result, if you notice any common signs of a compromised foundation, like large cracks, it may be time to remove the tree.

-Removing a tree that is near your home may also be necessary if it has large overhanging branches that are damaging your shingles.
-If the branches create a physical injury or property damage risk, removing them may also be necessary.
+Removing a tree near your home may also be necessary if it has large overhanging branches damaging your shingles.
+Removing branches may also be necessary if the branches create a physical injury or property damage.
 However, in such a case, it is always advisable to explore the effectiveness and convenience of simply trimming the branches before making as drastic a step as completely removing them.
 This is so especially if the tree has intrinsic value.